Happy New Year friends!

 Is a YES.
-I made the Everyday Neckties for the boys, an Anywhere skirt for me, this dress for Clara, and the rest we had in our closets.
-I’ll have to do a follow-up post on the dress and skirt because you know…..checkers!
+I made the Everyday Neckties for the boys, an Anywhere skirt for me, this dress (which is similar to this dress) for Clara, and the rest we had in our closets.
+I’ll have to do a follow-up post on the skirt because you know…..checkers!
 And clothes!

 I really wanted to use this pic for the card…

 But you know it’s a tricky design balance, picking the right pic for the front, that coordinates with the back, and one of the pics should probably be a real “normal” pic.